-It’s a funny line, but also a reminder that different tools allow us to see and understand in different ways.
+It’s a cute line and a reminder that different tools allow us to see and understand in different ways.
 When your accountant sends you a spreadsheet with written analysis, that writing might be mostly content.
 When you flirt with someone, the actual words you say are almost contentless, it’s all about body language.

 Drawing Badly is still Drawing!

 Like John Denver putting his small voice up against one of opera’s greatest, I encourage you to draw, even if you think you suck.
-In a class of 28 there are probably a couple of us who love to draw and are quite good.
-Maybe a couple more who are decent.
-And most likely, there are at least 20 of us who find looking at our attempts to draw so painful that we’d rather not even try.
+In a class of 27 there are probably a couple of us who love to draw and are quite good.
+Maybe a few more who are decent.
+And most likely, there are at many of us who find looking at our attempts to draw so painful that we’d rather not even try.

 As I noted above, storyboards are a powerful way to describe a film-video or any visual project.
 If you happen to be Steven Spielberg, then you can have a great artists draw them for you.
 But there are plenty of creative people who don’t have that kind of money.
 Your own stick figures can still help convey the relationships of actors, props, sets, cameras, and lights.